Decongo/blockchain-developer-bootcamp/README.md

 ```

 ### Devtools
 You can download the React and Redux devtools through your browser's extension manager.
-I like the extensions in Chrome and FireFox, so I recommend using either of those two browsers.

 ## Important Commands